 Reaching all students through the arts was the focus of a professional development workshop taught by Youth in Arts’ mentor artists Suzanne Joyal and Cathy Bowman.
 San Rafael teachers who attended learned how arts can facilitate a richer experience for students and support skill building in social emotional learning.

 “Social and emotional learning (SEL) is the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”
-(CASEL, 2019).There are no photos with those IDs or post 19426 does not have any attached images!
-There are five core competencies associated with SEL including self-management, social awareness, relationship skills and responsible decision making.
+(CASEL, 2019).There are five core competencies associated with SEL including self-management, social awareness, relationship skills and responsible decision making.
 The workshop focused on self-awareness.
 Self awareness is the ability to accurately recognize one’s own emotions, thoughts, and values and how they influence behavior; and the ability to accurately assess one’s strengths and limitations, with a well-grounded sense of confidence, optimism, and a “growth mindset.”
 At Youth in Arts, we frame this core competency with the question: “Who Am I?”

 We began with the Brain Dance, a way to warm up our bodies, fire synapses, and get students ready to learn.

 Observational drawing teaches students to look closely and to record what they SEE, not what they remember or think.
 We start by drawing familiar objects, then move into self portraits.
 Observational Drawing also applies to projects in science (recording experiments), math, social studies and language arts (descriptive writing)